 My current cv is available here.

 I am a President's Professor at Arizona State University.
 My approach to doing anthropology embraces collaboration, transdisciplinarity, and rigorous data collection using an array of field methods to understand how culture shapes physical and mental health.
-Currently my work coaleses around three primary problems relevant to this orientation: obesity/weight gain, water insecurity, and stigma in global health.
+Currently my work coaleses around three primary problems: obesity/weight gain, water insecurity, and stigma in global health.

-I also have served in university leadership, and my favorite challenge is strategic growth and change in complex institutional environments.
+I also have served in university leadership, and my favorite challenge is strategic growth and transformation in complex institutional environments.
 After joining ASU in 2006, I founded the Center for Global Health and launched the country's first (and still largest) undergraduate program in global health.
 I then directed the incredible School of Human Evolution and Social Change (SHESC) for some eight years.
-It was an amazing administrative ride, through massive recession-related budget cuts and rolling out multiple new on campus and online degrees; it ended with Anthropology at ASU being ranked #1 in the US for both research scale and faculty productivity.
-I also served as ASU's Vice President for Social Science for four years, a period of exciting growth that took our NSF HERD national ranking in social science from #15 to #4.
+It was an amazing administrative ride, through massive recession-related budget cuts that spurred entrepreurial innovation and included rolling out multiple new on campus and online degrees; it ended with Anthropology at ASU being ranked #1 in the US for both research scale and faculty productivity even as our number of majors simultaneously doubled.
+I also served as ASU's Vice President for Social Science for four years, another period of exciting growth in otherwise uncertain times that took our NSF HERD national ranking in social science from #15 to #4.

-By the way, I write as and go professionally by Alexandra Brewis, but my legal name is Alexandra Slade.
+By the way, I write as and prefer to go professionally by Alexandra Brewis, but my legal name is Alexandra Slade.
 Techno-bureaucracy means my last name turns up variously in different systems as Brewis, Brewis Slade (no hyphen), Brewis-Slade (hyphen), and Slade.
-I answer to them all, but Alexandra BREWIS is the most correct.
+I answer to them all.